ErpNetDocs/dev/topics/authentication/authentication-flows.md

 Authentication faled for user 'test'.

-Current request uses basic authentication but the provided application 'DEMOAPP' is not found among the trusted applications.
+Current request uses basic authentication but the provided application 'DEMOAPP' **is not found among the trusted applications**.

-Contact your system administrator to create trusted application 'DEMOAPP' and configure it to allow basic authentication.
+Contact your system administrator **to create trusted application** 'DEMOAPP' and configure it to allow basic authentication.

 ---

 Authentication failed for user 'test'.

-Current request uses basic authentication but the trusted application 'DEMOAPP' is not enabled.
+Current request uses basic authentication but the trusted application 'DEMOAPP' **is not enabled**.

-Contact your system administrator to enable the trusted application 'DEMOAPP' and configure it to allow basic authentication.
+Contact your system administrator **to enable the trusted application** 'DEMOAPP' and configure it to allow basic authentication.

 ---

 Authentication failed for user 'test'.

-Current request uses basic authentication but the provided application 'DEMOAPP' is not configured to allow basic authentication.
+Current request uses basic authentication but the provided application 'DEMOAPP' **is not configured** to allow basic authentication.

-Contact your system administrator to configure the trusted application 'DEMOAPP' to allow basic authentication.
+Contact your system administrator **to configure the trusted application** 'DEMOAPP' to allow basic authentication.

 ---

 Authentication failed for user 'test'.

-Current request uses basic authentication but the corresponding trusted application 'DEMOAPP' is configured for system user that is different from the provided user 'test'.
+Current request uses basic authentication but the corresponding trusted application 'DEMOAPP' **is configured for system user that is different** from the provided user 'test'.

-Use the correct application user to log in or contact your system administrator to configure the trusted application 'DEMOAPP' for different user.
+Use the correct application user to log in or contact your system administrator **to configure the trusted application** 'DEMOAPP' for different user.